 Going abroad is always connected with planning and many questions.
 We know that you have a lot on your mind, so please look through our frequently asked questions below.
 These are all 'real life' queries that have been asked by previous exchange/study abroad students.
 If you cannot find the answer to your question, please contact the Outbound Team in Study Abroad & Exchange (SAE) who will be happy to assist you in planning your stay at Regent's.

 I am not studying one of the programmes eligible for Study Abroad.
 Can I still go abroad?

 Not for a full exchange term, but you are free to undertake short term option (mostly over the summer) such as volunteering, internships, summer school and similar programmes that we offer.
-Check out the 'Other international opportunities' tab above for more.
+Check out other international opportunities on the main Outbound page.

 What dates would I go abroad?

 The academic calendar of each of our exchange partners vary, but for autumn terms it is usually from September to December and January to June for spring.
 Australian universities are often vary by a month or two and work on a trimester basis and others may start in March for spring.
 Information on each of our partners’ academic calendars is available on our dedicated study abroad blackboard page (accessible if you are enrolled with us as a full-time student) but is also often available on our partners’ own websites.
 There may be instances where the academic calendar (in particular exam periods) may clash with Regent’s term dates, but we work to minimise these and in unavoidable cases a workaround can usually be agreed upon.